-Cranberries contain proanthocyanidins, a compound commonly found in plants.
-It’s believed that this compound can help prevent UTIs by stopping bacteria from attaching itself to the lining of the urinary tract.
-If the bacteria can’t grow and spread, it can’t cause an infection.
+Cranberries contain proanthocyanidins, a class of compounds commonly found in plants.
+It’s believed that these compounds can help prevent UTIs by stopping bacteria from attaching to the lining of the urinary tract.
+If bacteria can’t grow and spread, an infection is unable to develop.

-Unfortunately, research about cranberry juice has been mixed.
-Some studies show cranberry juice to be effective in reducing the risk for UTIs, while others have found that it isn’t an effective treatment.
+Unfortunately, research on cranberry juice has been mixed.
+Some studies show cranberry juice to be effective in reducing the risk of UTIs, while others have found that it isn’t an effective treatment.

 More research is still needed to determine the exact benefits.

-Cranberries also contain phytonutrients.
-This gives them an anti-inflammatory property.
-Inflammation plays a role in damaging blood vessels over time.
-The damaged vessels then attract plaque, causing atherosclerosis.
+Cranberries also contain other phytonutrients with anti-inflammatory properties.
+Inflammation plays a role in damaging blood vessels over time, including the arteries.
+The damaged arteries then attract plaque, causing atherosclerosis.